Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO

-The effect of the unknown target-free channels on the detection probability is investigated in Fig. \ref{Pd_scalingParam}, which illustrates the detection probability versus scaling parameter, $\mathfrak{s}$, for simple and advanced processing.
-The scaling parameter $\mathfrak{s}$ affects the interference from the unknown part of the target-free channels.
+The effect of the unknown target-free channels on the detection probability is investigated in Fig. \ref{Pd_scalingParam}, which illustrates the detection probability versus scaling parameter, $\mathfrak{s}$, for \textit{SP} and \textit{AP} detectors.
+Recall that the scaling parameter $\mathfrak{s}$ affects the amount of interference from the unknown part of the target-free channels.
 When $\mathfrak{s}\!=\!1$, no information about the target-free channels is available, which makes them impossible to be suppressed.
 As expected, reducing $\mathfrak{s}$ leads to an improved detection probability, as the interference power for sensing signals decreases with a lower value of $\mathfrak{s}$.
-More importantly, the efficiency of advanced processing that exploits the statistics of the target-free channels in \textit{realistic} scenarios has been shown since there is a significant gap between the performance of both proposed algorithms, \textit{ISAC} and \textit{ISAC+S}, with \textit{AP} and \textit{SP}.
-The results also show that the proposed scheme is quite robust to the power increase in the unknown part of the target-free channel.
+More importantly, the efficiency of \textit{AP} detector that exploits the statistics of the target-free channels in \textit{realistic} scenarios has been shown since there is a significant gap between the performance of both proposed algorithms, \textit{ISAC} and \textit{ISAC+S}, with \textit{AP} and \textit{SP}.
+The results also show that the proposed scheme is quite robust to the power increase corresponding to the unknown part of the target-free channel.

-The detection probability versus the sensing duration $\tau$ is depicted in Fig. \ref{Pd_sensingDuraion}.
-In general, increasing $\tau$ improves the sensing performance of all algorithms, although the proposed algorithm with additional sensing beams, \textit{ISAC+S}, outperforms the two other algorithms.
-However, it is worth noting that the proposed algorithm without additional sensing beams (i.e., \textit{ISAC}) converges to the performance of \textit{ISAC+S} algorithm when $\tau$ is greater than 50.